rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 heroku addons:create heroku-postgresql:hobby-dev
 {{< /highlight >}}

-It uses the {{% a_blank "hobby tier" "https://devcenter.heroku.com/articles/heroku-postgres-plans#hobby-tier" %}} which can be upgraded any time but shouldn't cost you anything for the start.
-The output for the PostgreSQL add-on installation should be similar to:
+It uses the {{% a_blank "hobby tier" "https://devcenter.heroku.com/articles/heroku-postgres-plans#hobby-tier" %}}, a free application that can be upgraded as needed.
+Output for the PostgreSQL add-on installation should be similar to:

 {{< highlight javascript >}}
 Creating heroku-postgresql:hobby-dev on ⬢ graphql-server-node-js... free